 Retirement Options – there are now a vast array of different products that may be used at retirement to provide benefits from the traditional form of annuity that provides a regular income stream to Flexi-access drawdown which enables lump sums of benefits to be taken either as a one off payment or over a given number of years.
 Given the complexity and choice all individuals now have it is important to seek independent financial advice before making any decisions.

 State Pensions may not produce the same level of income that you will have been accustomed to whilst working.
-The full Basic State Pension is only £115.95 per week (2015/2016) for a single person (though you would be able to claim means-tested state benefits if that was your only income).
 It’s important to start thinking early about how best to build up an additional retirement fund.
 You’re never too young to start a pension – the longer you leave it the more you will have to pay in to build up a decent fund in later life.

 THE FINANCIAL CONDUCT AUTHORITY DOES NOT REGULATE TAXATION ADVICE.